adrianli375/Intro-ML-Project/docs/git_intro.md

 `git commit`: Records the changes you made to the staging area and creates a new commit in the Git history.
 Use `git commit -m "commit message"` to create a new commit with a message describing the changes.

-`git status` Shows the current status of your repository, including which files have been modified, which files are staged for commit, and which branch you're on.
+`git status`: Shows the current status of your repository, including which files have been modified, which files are staged for commit, and which branch you're on.

-`git log:` Shows a log of all the commits in your repository, including the commit message, author, and date.
+`git log`: Shows a log of all the commits in your repository, including the commit message, author, and date.

 `git branch`: Lists all the branches in your repository.
 Use git branch <branch-name> to create a new branch, and git checkout <branch-name> to switch to a different branch.